Everything You Need To Know About Using Adaptogens For Stress & Energy

 With that in mind, here are some of our favourite adaptogens.

 Likely the most well-known adaptogen, ashwagandha improves energy levels, balances cortisol (stress hormone) levels, and reduces stress and anxiety.
 Additionally, ashwagandha can support the immune system, promote restorative sleep (without making you feel drowsy), and reduce inflammation in the body.
+Ashwagandha can easily be incorporated into your lifestyle, either as a pure powder mixed into your beverage of choice or combined with other ingredients to enhance its efficacy, like the Golden Grind Focus and Energy Tea which blends the herb with Siberian ginseng and ginkgo biloba to increase concentration and mental stamina.

 During times of fatigue, mental and physical stress, rhodiola helps balance the body’s cortisol secretion, promoting sustainable energy levels and feelings of calmness.
 Rhodiola is also beneficial in improving mental performance, concentration, and memory, particularly when under stress.

 Reishi is a medicinal mushroom used to help the body adapt to stress and support the body’s sleep cycles.
 Reishi can potentially strengthen the immune system by enhancing monocyte, macrophage, and T-lymphocyte activity and down-regulating excessive immune responses and allergies.
+Our personal favourite formula is the Golden Grind Wellbeing Mushroom Blend, which combines reishi mushroom with cordyceps, chaga, and lion’s mane mushrooms, as well as cacao and date to form a blend that promotes strengthened immune function and aids in balancing gut and cardiovascular health.

 A medicinal mushroom, cordyceps provides energy without the jitteriness of caffeine.
 It can be used to boost stamina, and prolong and restore energy, making it the ideal pre-workout drink.
 Some endurance athletes use cordyceps to prolong time until exhaustion during exercise.